daydreamingntea/Alina-Feng-BSE-Portfolio/index.md

 Basic wire setup for the car has also been completed in this milestone.
 The wires from the TT motors has been connected to the motor controller and is secured using screws.
 Jumper wires connect the pins from the motor controller to the Arduino, this will enable the wheels to rotate and move the car.
 Pins A-1B, A-1A, B-2A, and B-1A are connected to digital pins 5, 6, 9, and 10 respectively.
 These pins are responsible for the wheels' direction of rotation and thus, the direction the car drives in.

+# Starter Project

+<iframe width="560" height="315" src="https://www.youtube.com/embed/pxxaiZzEqbY?si=YBfAkAmAtdKXfj1w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+The weevil eye uses a photoresistor (adjusts resistance inverse to the amount of light), a transistor, three resistors, and two LEDs.
+When less light is detected by the photoresistor, its resistance spikes and forces more current into the transistor.
+Once a threshold is met, power may flow and turn on the LEDs.
+A battery holder is present on the bottom of the weevil eye.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.